christianivanaj/tales-of-legends-ttrpg/wiki/Dice-Macros.md

 A dice roll can be assigned to a variable using the `diceRoll` filter.

-The `diceRoll` filter is a custom filter built into dungeon-revealer.
+The `diceRoll` filter is a custom filter built into tales-of-legends.

 Example: `{% assign attackRoll = "1d20" | diceRoll %}`